 Congenital muscular torticollis, also called twisted neck, is a condition where an infant is born holding their head tilted to one side.
 Torticollis is typically noticed when an infant is 6 to 8 weeks old and is more common in firstborn children.

 Since there are so many different kinds of connective tissue disorders, signs and symptoms vary widely.
 However, some of the common symptoms of these disorders include:

-Certain disorders—like rheumatoid arthritis, scleroderma, and systemic lupus erythematosus—can sometimes cause serious health problems.
+However, certain disorders, like rheumatoid arthritis, scleroderma and systemic lupus erythematosus, can sometimes cause serious health problems.
 For instance, they can create abnormalities in the lungs, causing breathing problems like breathlessness or chronic coughing.